-There’s no way to know how you or anyone else will react to a SARS-CoV-2 infection or the COVID-19 disease.
-However, most people who have COVID-19 don’t get seriously ill.
-According to the Centers for Disease Control and Prevention (CDC), the vast majority of people with COVID-19—more than 99.5%—survive the disease.
-Each case of COVID-19 is different, depending on the patient’s age and other health conditions.
+There is no way to know how you or anyone else will react to a SARS‑CoV‑2 infection or the COVID‑19 disease.
+Most people who have COVID-19 do not get seriously ill and may not even have symptoms.
+However, people who are at risk for serious COVID‑19 could need hospital care or have worse outcomes.
+Each case of COVID-19 is different depending on the patient’s age and other health conditions.

-There is no cure for COVID-19 yet, but healthcare providers are using several treatments for patients with more serious symptoms to help the body fight the disease and minimize its long-term impact.
-For patients with no symptoms, there are clinical trials that you can join to help support research around potential treatments.
-Talk with your healthcare provider to see which treatments may be appropriate for you if you develop symptoms of COVID-19.
+There is no cure for COVID-19 yet, but, healthcare professionals are using several treatments for patients with more serious symptoms to help the body fight the disease and possibly decrease its long-term effects.
+For patients with no symptoms, there are clinical trials that you can join to help support research for potential treatments.
+Talk with your healthcare professional to see which treatments may be appropriate for you if you test positive for COVID-19.

-In the meantime, it’s important that you stay home, except to get medical care, until it’s safe for you to be around others.
-You could spread the disease to other people even if you don’t feel sick.
+In the meantime, it is important that you stay home and away from other people for at least 10 days until your symptoms are better and you no longer have a fever without taking medicine.
+You could spread the disease to other people even if you do not feel sick.
 If you do leave your home for medical care, wear a face mask.
 Isolate yourself.
 This means staying away from others, even in your home.
-The CDC recommends that people with COVID-19 stay in a specific “sick room” or area, and use a separate bathroom (if one is available).
+The CDC recommends that people with COVID-19 stay in a specific “sick room” or area and use a separate bathroom (if one is available).

-I TESTED POSITIVE FOR COVID-19, HAVE MILD TO MODERATE SYMPTOMS, AND AM AT HIGH RISK FOR DEVELOPING SEVERE ILLNESS.
+I TESTED POSITIVE FOR COVID-19, I HAVE MILD TO MODERATE SYMPTOMS, AND I AM AT HIGH RISK FOR DEVELOPING SERIOUS ILLNESS.
 WHAT SHOULD I DO NOW?

 People at high risk for developing severe symptoms of COVID-19 include older adults and people with underlying conditions such as cancer, heart and lung conditions, high blood pressure, type 2 diabetes, kidney disease, obesity, sickle cell, or compromised (weakened) immune systems.

-If you have mild to moderate symptoms and you’re at high risk, stay in touch with your healthcare provider.
-Ask them about treatment options that may help you and others at high risk for severe illness stay out of the hospital and/or avoid progression to severe illness.
+If you have mild to moderate symptoms and you are at high risk, stay in touch with your healthcare professional.
+Ask them about treatment options that may help you stay out of the hospital and/or avoid progression to serious illness.

-If you develop any of the emergency warning signs (see list on the right), call 911 or call ahead to your local emergency care center or facility.
-Notify the operator that you are seeking care for someone who has or may have COVID-19.
+If you develop any serious symptoms that could be an emergency (see Possible Serious Symptoms list for more details), call 911 or call ahead to your local emergency care center or facility.
+Tell the operator that you are seeking care for someone who has or may have COVID-19.